-Pretty much as this point they have very little value in the CCNP or CCIE tracks.
+Pretty much as this point they have very little value in the CCNA, CCNP, and CCIE tracks.
 For someone who is attempting to pass their CCNP exam, you should be willing to invest a little bit of money into your education and obtain the correct routers and switches.
-After all you can build a base CCNP kit for as cheap as $699 so it is not overly expensive like when I built my first CCNP lab for $23,000.
+After all, you can build a base CCNP kit for under $1000, so it is not overly expensive like when I built my first CCNP lab for $23,000.

 Why Do Your Kits Mostly Have 1760, 2600XM or 1841 Routers?

-We have included the 1760 and 2600XM routers as they are the most economical way to build out your 12.4 lab supporting IPv6 and run Advanced IP Services.
-To support IPv6 and Advanced IP Services you must have 96/32 on the 1760 routers or 128/32 on the 2600XM routers.
-Since it is on the exam, you should be able to perform IPv6 labs running Advanced IP Services.
-Again, worth mentioning for the CCIE labs, you will see more 1841 or 2800 series routers as they support MLPS whereas the 1760s and 2600XM routers do not.
+In many of the customizable kits, we have included the 1760 and 2600XM routers as the base devices, as they are the most economical way to build out a lab on a tight budget.
+These will start you with an IOS 12.4 lab supporting IPv6 and can run Advanced IP Services.
+Since it is on the exam, you should be able to perform most IPv6 labs running Advanced IP Services.
+Again, worth mentioning for more advanced level labs, you will see more 1841 or 2800 series routers as they support MLPS whereas the 1760s and 2600XM routers do not.
 So if you can build your CCNP lab with 1841 or 2800 series routers now that support the ISR functions, you will be a step ahead of the game and have a better lab experience.
 Another item of note is you should have at least one dual FastEthernet router with enough memory to run the T version of the IOS so you can do all the IDS/IPS labs.

 How Many Routers Do I Need?